ludescher/JStruct/README.md

 ---

-## 🔒 Proxy Behavior
+## 🔒 Struct Behavior

-The returned object is wrapped in a proxy that enforces:
+The returned object is a generic object with getter|setter's that enforces:

 - Field existence
 - Type validation on assignment